-USER ALERT: CDDIS will be migrating our website from cddis.nasa.gov to earthdata.nasa.gov starting in February 2025 and ending in June 2025.
+USER ALERT: CDDIS is currently migrating our website from cddis.nasa.gov to earthdata.nasa.gov, which is scheduled to be complete in June 2025.
 For more information, please see the following web page (https://cddis.nasa.gov/Web_Unification.html)

 close window